Matt1479/TypeScript-Udemy/README.md

 let copiedPerson = { ...person };
 ```

-This will also create a new object (because you used { } ) and will then pull all properties of `person` out of it, into the brand-new objects.
+This will also create a new object (because you used { } (curly braces) ) and will then pull all properties of `person` out of it, into the brand-new objects.

+Note that this is not modifying the `person` object.

 <br>